kristabdi/kristabdi/README.md

 # Hello, folks! 👋

 My name is Kristo Abdi and I'm a student at Sekolah Teknik Elektro dan Informatika, Bandung Institute of Technology.
-I'm from Semarang and currently learning some programming languages to tighten my skills.
+Currently I'm learning some programming languages to tighten my skills.
 Any support or suggestion will be welcomed.
 Thanks!

 ## Blog & Writing